parthplc/ml-template/data/README.md

 ### Setup for DVC

+In this example we are using titanic dataset to showcase various functionality of DVC.

 * Download dataset from [here](https://www.kaggle.com/competitions/titanic/data).
 You can get your data from any source of your choice.

 * Unzip folder content inside data/raw folder.